steinbergmedia/halion-script-api/src/HALion-Script/pages/_findSlots-Reference.md

 #### Description

 // ANCHOR: description
 Function to find the slots of the plug-in instance.
 Before calling this function you must access the Instance object with ``this.program.instance``.
 The function returns an array with the [Slot](./Slot.md) objects of the found slots.
-Particular slots can be searched by name or through a filter function.
+Particular slots can be searched by name or via a filter function.
 If searching by name, findSlots accepts only the [Slot](./Slot.md) objects that match the specified name.
 The filter function uses the [Slot](./Slot.md) object of each slot as argument.
 Only those [Slot](./Slot.md) objects that return ``true`` for the search criteria defined in the filter function will be accepted by findSlots.
-Without a name or filter function the [Slot](./Slot.md) objects of all slots in the instance will be returned.
+Without a name or filter function, the [Slot](./Slot.md) objects of all slots in the instance will be returned.

 **Available in:** Controller, Processor.
 // ANCHOR_END: description